How To Study For Legal Studies: A 7 Step Guide to Writing an A-Worthy Legal Essay

 For example, imagine you are analysing the law relating to double jeopardy.
-Double jeopardy prevents an individual being put on trial for the same crime twice.
-Only recently, the law reformed in Queensland to retrial an individual in certain circumstances if “new and compelling” evidence unfolds.
+Double jeopardy prevents an individual from being put on trial for the same crime twice.
+Only recently, the law reform in Queensland to retrial an individual in certain circumstances if “new and compelling” evidence unfolds.
 However, this law is not retrospective, meaning that any crimes that were committed prior to the enactment of the new law on the 25th October 2007 are “safe” from retrial despite if “new and compelling” evidence proves the acquitted person guilty of their crime.

 If you were addressing this scenario for Legal Studies, it wouldn’t be enough to achieve that “A” grade by merely making the above assumption.
 You would have to make recommendations as to how the law should be improved.
 Here, you could recommend that the law should be retrospective to ensure that all criminals receive punishment for their crimes.
 It’s that simple!

 However, there is a secondary element to this that will push your assessments over the edge.

 The prior steps can be identified as foundational requirements to adequately answer a legal question; but in order to achieve that A Grade, you need to go beyond the bare minimum of merely identifying the parties, issues, legal principles, applying the law to the facts and making recommendations.

 To demonstrate your knowledge and understanding of the area of law, you need to be able to identify whether your recommendations will give rise to any adverse results – in other words, limitations that your recommendations will result in.